 - The "PTR (According to agreement)" field is a value which can be found within your official program agreement or Memorandum of Understanding.
-Considering that this number should remain consistent year to year, this field is frozen for all renewals and can only be changed by ministry staff through an approval process. - For closed programs, boards should complete fields for the 2022-23 school year. - Applications for Liaison/Administration are not to include any statistical data.
+Considering that this number should remain consistent year to year, this field is frozen for all renewals and can only be changed by ministry staff through an approval process. - The remaining fields in this section are automatically calculated based on values from Sections 5 and 8. - For closed programs, boards should ensure that the corresponding fields for the 2023-24 school year (Sections 5 & 8) are completed. - Applications for Liaison/Administration are not to include any statistical data.

 7. Statistical Information

-Actual 2021-22 Actual 2022-23 Projected 2023-24
+Actual 2022-23 Actual 2023-24 Projected 2024-25

-Total FTE 0 0 0
+Total FTE

-Average Monthly FTE 0.00 0.00 0.00
+Average Monthly FTE

-PTR 0.00 0.00 0.00
+PTR

-PTR (According to agreement) :1
+★ PTR (According to agreement) :1